Natas Travel Fair 2026

 7. Penguins

-Apart from the penguins, there’s a high chance you’ll see various other wildlife like the albatross and sea eagles as well so keep your eyes peeled!
+Apart from the penguins, there’s a good chance you’ll see other wildlife, such as albatrosses and sea eagles, so keep your eyes peeled!

 Where to find them: Penguin Island, Perth WA 6168, Australia